Henrique-Shiguemoto/gameWin32/README.md

 # QuickFlower

 This is a game I wanted to make without the use of game engines.
 The player controls a blue flower and has to avoid the bees that are flying around the screen in a set timer.
 The font used in this game was made by [Ryan Ries](https://github.com/ryanries).
-Except the font, all the assets were made by me.
+Except for the font, all the assets were made by me.

 A gameplay video is available [here](https://youtu.be/UYTEnszqbYk)